-Dancing with the Stars Premiere Secrets Secrets Revealed!
-Check Out the Couple’s Surprising Song Picks
+Dancing with the Stars Season 24: Premiere Week Song List Revealed!

+Season 24 of Dancing with the Stars premieres Monday at 8 p.m.
+ET on ABC

-There are still a few more days until the season 24 premiere of Dancing with the Stars, but fans can already start envisioning what the sequined night will look like!
+Just hours before the season 24 premiere of Dancing with the Stars, fans a little time left to envision how the sequins will fly — the song and dance style list has been released, and it appears some stars are sticking with what they know.

-The song and dance style list has been released, and it appears some stars are sticking with what they know.
-Here’s the entire list of routines to expect when season 24 premieres March 20.
+Here’s the entire list of routines to expect when season 24 premieres Monday night.

-Real Housewives of Beverly Hills star Erika Girardi, a.k.a. chart-topping club music artist Erika Jayne, will dance with pro Gleb Savchenko to her own song “XXPEN$IVE.”
+Real Housewives of Beverly Hills star Erika Girardi, a.k.a. chart-topping club music artist Erika Jayne, will salsa with pro Gleb Savchenko to her own song “XXPEN$IVE.”

 Former Saturday Night Live star Chris Kattan and his pro partner Witney Carson, will dance to “What is Love” by Haddaway, the song he and Will Ferrell made infamous as part of their SNL sketch–turned–big-screen film, A Night at the Roxbury.